-Workers over 18 are usually entitled to 3 types of rest break.
+Workers over 18 are usually entitled to 3 types of break - rest breaks at work, daily rest and weekly rest.

 Rest breaks at work

-Workers have the right to 11 hours rest between working days (eg if you finish work at 8pm, they shouldn’t start work again until 7am the next day).
+Workers have the right to 11 hours rest between working days, eg if they finish work at 8pm, they shouldn’t start work again until 7am the next day.

-- an uninterrupted 24 hours without any work each week, or
+- an uninterrupted 24 hours without any work each week

 A worker’s employment contract may say they’re entitled to more or different rights to breaks from work.